Jack Bytel: St Kilda

 Bytel played the first two games of the 2021 season, but was omitted for round three.
 He reclaimed a place in round four where he had 19 disposals and seven tackles.
 Bytel had a career-best game in round seven against Hawthorn, collecting 21 disposals and 10 tackles in the Saints' 69-point win.
 Bytel suffered a concussion at training leading into the Round 15 match, meaning Bytel had to observe the 12-day concussion rule.

+Collingwood

+In February 2024, Bytel was selected by Collingwood in the pre-season supplemental selection period.
+Bytel played 7 matches for the Magpies before being delisted after one season at the club.